 “Shoppers that clicked a recommendation were nearly twice as likely to come back to the site; 37% of shoppers that clicked a recommendation during their first visit returned, compared to just 19% for shoppers that didn’t click a recommendation during their first visit,” reports Salesforce.

 The conversion rate for the online shopper who responds to a recommendation is 70% higher per session than for those shopping without the recommendation, according to eMarketer.
 The benefit holds even on return sessions to the extent of a 55% greater conversion.

-The average order value (AOV) is also boosted by recommendation.
-As per Salesforce: “Purchases where a recommendation was clicked saw a 10% higher AOV, and the per-visit spend of a shopper who clicks a recommendation is five times higher.”
+The average order value (AOV) is also boosted by recommendations.
+As per Salesforce: “Purchases, where a recommendation was clicked, saw a 10% higher AOV, and the per-visit spend of a shopper who clicks a recommendation is five times higher.”

 Making product recommendations work for your business

 Anyone who has shopped on Amazon or ordered online from the likes of Target and Walmart has received emails with the message, “We thought these may be of interest.”
 They’re drawing on their vast amount of data on millions of customer transactions and selections to predict what is likely to draw your attention.

 Smaller businesses don’t have that kind of Big Data to draw on.
 But Remarkety puts its power within their reach.